tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 DTLS-Only:
 : Whether the message applies only to DTLS.
-Since RRC is only available in DTLS, this column will be set to `Y` for all the entries in this registry
+Since RRC is only available in DTLS, this column will be set to `Y` for all the current entries in this registry.
+Future work may define new RRC Message Types that also apply to TLS.

 Recommended:
 : Whether the message is recommended for implementations to support.